 - Applying the preservation finish (satin or gloss available) with a flat mop and micro-fiber cloth.
 The preservation finish is an acrylic / urethane blend that bonds with your existing finish to strengthen and protect it.

 Before scheduling a cleaning, Mike Dunmyer will come to your home to evaluate whether we can safely clean your floors.
 The full process is safe for hardwood and engineered wood floors that have either acrylic or urethane finish (unfinished floors or those with oil finishes are not eligible).
-Wood floors that have been waxed or maintained with wax-based products are also not eligible as the wax will block the water based cleaner from getting to the finish and will become cloudy afterward.
+Wood floors that have been maintained with wax-based products are also not eligible as the wax will prevent the water based cleaner from getting to the finish and will become cloudy afterward.
 Floors maintained with Mop and Glow also cannot be cleaned with this method.
 To schedule an evaluation with Mike, call 302-945-0100.

-Note: A more thorough set of photos showing the entire process is coming soon!
-For now, here are some before and after pictures from recent jobs:
+Here are some before and after pictures from recent jobs:

 Before cleaning: Normal soiling plus calcification from fish tanks: